marcomelilli/nestjs-email-authentication/README.md

 ...

 "host": {
-    "url": "<server-url>",
-    "port": "3000"
+    "url": "<server-url>",  //This is used to generate the link for the verification sent via email to the users "port": "3000"
 },

 ...

 "mail":{
-    "host": "<smtp-host>", //Nodemailer settings (go to the nodemailer documentation for further informations) "port": "<port>",
+    "host": "<smtp-host>", //Nodemailer settings (go to the nodemailer documentation for further informations) - You need to set up this to make the signup api start working
+    "port": "<port>",
     "secure": false,
     "user": "<username>",